 - Meet the principal before school starts, if possible, when a developmental change in your child has been discovered over the summer to understand the options available for your child early on.
 Request recommendations to district resources to secure prompt assistance.

 - Dinner table family time: Ask questions to stimulate critical thought and encourage great communication skills.
 Turn conversations to explaining and teaching children about balance in academic, solo and team athletics, family and best friend activities.
 Express and act on your commitment to be available and a supportive pillar for your child’s needs in the good and difficult times.

-- Inventory clothing, school supplies, food staples: Even once settled in a new routine, a single event can jeopardize the best laid plans.
-Available prepared healthy foods allows kids them to feed themselves when parents are distracted.
+- Inventory clothing, school supplies, food staples: Even once settled in a new routine, a single event can jeopardize the best-laid plans.
+Available prepared healthy foods allow kids them to feed themselves when parents are distracted.
 A watchful eye to ensure regular sleeping habits helps to maintain alertness and good judgment.

 - Setting small attainable goals to get through a music piece or master a tough sports practice.
 Diminish fears by offering honest feedback and allowing children to learn from their mistakes.
 For tasks at home, consider involving your child to set the next challenge just beyond their abilities making the achievement all the more inspiring.

 - Asking for help: Enrolling the assistance of someone with skills we don’t have demonstrates maturity.
 We hire a professional to accomplish what we are unable to do.
 An older student, a neighbour, and students in the school club can be enlisted to help with the physics lessons.

 - Checking all systems are good to go: Medical check-ups for participation in sports, eyesight and hearing, and following up on any summer injuries can be handled early.
 Ensure house safety –alarms, early warning systems, fresh batteries furnace filters changed – is up to par before the new routines cloud agendas.